-There are a lot of blog posts and articles you can read online about all the personality traits that an entrepreneur need to have.
-Many of them bring up the idea of being passionate about your work; however, there are more important things than passion when it comes to business success.
+There are a lot of blog posts and articles you can read online about all the personality traits that an entrepreneur needs to have.
+Many of them bring up the idea of being passionate about your work; however, there are more important elements than passion when it comes to business success.

 Some days you will hate your business.
 You will get demotivated and want to quit.
 Enthusiasm and or passion about your work is important but you also need to be motivated by the results.
-This list of persoanlities and characteristic that you need to be effective all depend on your abilitiy to do the work.
+This list of personalities and characteristics that you need to be effective all depend on your ability to do the work.

 You need to understand what you are doing.
-At the very least, you need to a minimum of have someone you can depend on who understands what they, as the expert, are doing.
+At the very least, you need to have someone you can depend on who understands what they are doing.
 You can outsource, so you don’t need to know exactly how to do every little thing.
 Your main job as the entrepreneur is to plan, finding clients and assigning the work to other people.

 Once you start a business, you can not quit when the first thing goes wrong.
 You need to be able to stick it out till you see success.
 If you have done the research and you have the actions planned, you need to do those before throwing in the towel.
 Stay with it for a minimum of a certain amount of time before giving up.

 To put it bluntly, an entrepreneur needs to be able to fall and get back up instantly.
 Things are going to happen that trigger you to second-guess yourself.
 That is normal.
 All organisations have typical ups and downs.
 Your capability to weather these storms is what will make you an entrepreneur.